cirode/zendesk-code-challenge-2020-03-25/README.md

 ```

 `NOTE: Zearch indexes the files at startup.
 There may be slight delay before given the prompts depending on how large the files are`

+## Further Discussion

+#### Factory Methods or factory Objects
+This morning I chose to use factory methods on the Database and IndexedTables rather than opting for a DatabaseFactory class.
+These sorts of choices are debatable, however in this case, if I were to do this again I would choose a DatabaseFactory object to read from the files and construct the db.
+The testing would have been slightly easier and I think the code would have been easier to read